ArtisticWenny/azure_intro_assessment/azure.md

 ###### Azure Cosmos Database

-## **b.
-Service Description: Write a brief description for each chosen service based on the official documentation.**
+## **2. Service Description: Write a brief description for each chosen service based on the official documentation.**

 ### Storage:
   ##### Azure Data Lake Storage